-BACKGROUND: Chronic liver disease (CLD) is frequently diagnosed at a late stage when prognosis is poor.
-We aimed to determine the patient factors associated with a late CLD diagnosis and its subsequent impact on survival in order to support early diagnosis initiatives.METHODS: We identified participants of UK biobank (UKB) study who developed first-time advanced CLD within 5-years.
-We identified factors associated with late diagnosis via logistic regression, and used survival analysis to measure the association between late CLD diagnosis and mortality risk.RESULTS: 725 UKB participants developed first-time advanced CLD event within 5-years.
-83% of cases were diagnosed late.
-Late diagnosis was associated with aetiology; the odds of late diagnosis were twelve times higher for an individual with alcohol-related liver disease (ArLD) versus viral hepatitis (aOR:12.01;p<0.001).
-Cumulative mortality 5-years after incident advanced CLD was 43.4% (95% CI:39.6–47.0).
-Late diagnosis was associated with a higher risk of postadvanced CLD mortality for patients with NAFLD (aHR:2.18; 95% CI:0.86–5.51; p= 0.10), but not for other aetiologies.CONCLUSIONS: Late CLD diagnosis varies according to aetiology, and is highest for patients with ArLD and non-alcoholic fatty liver disease.
+Background: Chronic liver disease (CLD) is frequently diagnosed at a late stage when prognosis is poor.
+We aimed to determine the patient factors associated with a late CLD diagnosis and its subsequent impact on survival to support early diagnosis initiatives.
+Methods: We identified participants of UK biobank (UKB) study who developed first-time advanced CLD within 5 years.
+We identified the factors associated with late diagnosis via logistic regression and used survival analysis to measure the association between late CLD diagnosis and mortality risk.
+Results: A total of 725 UKB participants developed first-time advanced CLD event within 5 years.
+In total, 83% of cases were diagnosed late.
+Late diagnosis was associated with aetiology; the odds of late diagnosis were 12 times higher for an individual with alcohol-related liver disease (ArLD) vs viral hepatitis (aOR:12.01; P <0.001).
+Cumulative mortality 5 years after incident advanced CLD was 43.4% (95% CI:39.6–47.0).
+Late diagnosis was associated with a higher risk of postadvanced CLD mortality for patients with non-alcoholic fatty liver disease (aHR:2.18; 95% CI:0.86–5.51; P = 0.10), but not for other aetiologies.
+Conclusions: Late CLD diagnosis varies according to aetiology and is highest for patients with ArLD and non-alcoholic fatty liver disease.
 The association between late diagnosis and postadvanced CLD mortality may also vary by aetiology.

 - late diagnosis

 - alcohol-related liver disease